 What do copywriters do?

-The job of a copywriter consists of persuading a target audience to complete a particular action.
-The action might be: to download a lead magnet, buy a product, hire a service, etc.
+The job of a copywriter consists of persuading the target audience to complete a particular action.
+For example, to download a lead magnet, buy a product, hire a service, etc.

 - Web copywriting (copywriting on websites);

 - PPC copywriting (Pay-Per-Click advertising).

 The job of a social media specialist consists of:

 - Monitoring metrics;

 Nevertheless, when we say “social media specialist”, we usually think of one of the following two roles, which often overlap:

 - Social media manager – Social media managers identify, build, and nurture relationships with the community through social networks.